BMATSP/robot/README.md

-# robot
+# motor-control-slave
-Code to run on the robots
+Python process to control the motors.
+Connects to the master process using a socket!!